sarahtanfield/sarah/README.md

 This is a portfolio website for Sarah Tanfield - a New Zealand book binder and package maker.

 ## To do
-- Setup build system for static no-js website
+- Set up build system for static no-js website
+- Set up lightbox next/prev system to work with build
 - Refactor clean up menu title system